MacRover/Docs/ROS/ROS_Docker_Notes.md

 * Assumes usage of the docker setup
 * Installs with ROS using Python 2
 * Assumes installed "full-desktop"
+* Unfortunately ROS keep throwing errors while getting rviz or rqt running.
+I tried debugging this for a long time, but have given up(for now) and decided to move to simply using the terminal applications instead.
+The error, gdb output, and my settings are provided below.
+This could possibly not be an issue for you so skip to the `rosrun` section to learn more!
 * This file is created while following ROS Tutorials (Most of the tutorial is unfortunately stripped directly unless a section is particularly unclear)

 ## Docker Startup